Hospitality, Culinary & Tourism Institute

 HCTI Program Mission

-“Supporting the mission of Frederick Community College, the Hospitality, Culinary & Tourism Institute’s programs are designed to provide students with a strong culinary and hospitality management foundation and practical skills necessary to succeed in the food service and hospitality industry and/or pursue higher education at a four-year college or university.”
+“Supporting the mission of Frederick Community College, the Hospitality, Culinary & Tourism Institute’s programs are designed to provide students with a strong culinary, baking, and hospitality management foundation and practical skills necessary to succeed in the food service and hospitality industry and/or pursue higher education at a four-year college or university.”

 HCTI Program Goals:

 - Provide comprehensive culinary, baking and pastry and hospitality curricula endorsed by industry leaders.

 Measure: Program Advisory Council (PAC) comprised of industry members endorse curricula at biannual PAC meetings.

 - Provide culinary, baking and pastry and hospitality students with a broad liberal arts core curricula for personal success.

 Measure: Student are offered AAS degree meeting MHEC requirements and participate in an individualized internship experience related to their personal goals

 - Recruit, develop, and retain talented faculty with appropriate credentials, education and experience.